I've been privileged to serve the people of Indiana.

 I don't do it well.

-I don't have a whole lot of that's why I could never be a diplomat.
+I don't have a whole lot of, that's why I could never be a diplomat.

-I could never tell somebody uh who's lost their mind that they have holes in their head instead.
+I could never tell somebody who's lost their mind that they have holes in their head instead.

 You know, that's a great definition of diplomacy.

-I can ever do that.
+I can never do that.

 You're an idiot.

-Uh back to the phones.
+Okay, back to the phones.

-Jennifer in Floyd's Knobs, Indiana.
+Jennifer in Floyds Knobs, Indiana.

 Great to have you on the program.